This page is for entire works that manage to be Heartwarming Moment. When you post a work, just remember to explain what in it is heartwarming.

 As mentioned in the Films section, Death from Discworld is absolutely adorable — he doesn't quite understand humans, but he finds them extremely fascinating, and, in the end, he really cares about people, working hard to protect them from the Auditors.

-Winnie The Pooh-AA Milne's stories are extremely heartwarming and funny, and reading one of the books will make you feel like a child again.
+Winnie the Pooh-AA Milne's stories are extremely heartwarming and funny, and reading one of the books will make you feel like a child again.
+And it comes with some inspiring wisdom too.

 The Wonderful Wizard of Oz, if read with the original illustrations, has plenty of funny moments and the pictures are beautiful to look at.